Below you will find pages that utilize the taxonomy term “Python”

 One of the features added back in Python 2.2 was class methods.
 These differ from traditional methods in the following ways:

-They can be called on both the class itself and instances of the class.
-Rather than binding to an instance, they bind to the class.
+- Rather than binding to an instance, they bind to the class.
 This means that the first argument passed to the method is a class object rather than an instance.
-For most intents and purposes, class methods are written the same way as normal instance methods.

 Python Challenge